dougj0220/java-digital-marketplace-example/README.md

           "certificateLocation" : "http://localhost:8080/DigitalMarketplace/certificate/Z8Y3VN9PCFM5P7BQ96BY49VD2RR40VK8"
         }

+    This command created a new _private notary key_ for the merchant and published its corresponding _public certificate_ to the identity store managed by the digital marketplace web service.

  1. Create a new digital identity for a consumer:

         Enter command: register-identity -pseudonym coffee-lover
         Enter notary key password for the coffee-lover: CL

         INFO Registering the new identity...
         INFO registerResponse: {
           "status" : "Succeeded",